Admissions requirements for the

 The application process, eligibility requirements, and deadlines are the same for students participating in CCP options via distance learning.

 New student orientation is required for CCP distance-learning students, as are on-campus advising appointments each semester.

 Non-public high school students

 Once accepted, non-public students must bring the Ohio Department of Education (ODE) funding application to the University to be signed.
 Completed funding applications must be mailed to the ODE, Office of Finance Program Services and postmarked between May 15 and June 15.
 Funding is based on a specified amount determined by the Ohio Legislature.

 Students will be notified by the ODE regarding the approval for funding within three weeks of the June 15 deadline.
 Students must submit a copy of their ODE funding approval letter to The University of Akron no later than one week prior to the start of classes.
-In the even that a student does not receive funding, they may choose to enroll under Option A and assume all costs.

 To request an application for admission, apply online or contact the Office of Admissions at 330-972-7100 or 1-800-655-4884.